-What we do with the data we process
+D. What we do with the data we process

-Your rights in relation to your personal data
+E. Your rights in relation to your personal data

 You may request details of personal information which we hold about you.
 Any such request must be submitted in writing.
 A small fee may be payable if an information request is particularly onerous.

 You are responsible for the accuracy of data you have provided to Jewish Child’s Day.
-If you believe that any information we are holding on you is incorrect or incomplete, please write to us as soon as possible.
+If you believe that any information we are holding about you is incorrect or incomplete, please write to us as soon as possible.
 We will promptly correct any information found to be incorrect.

-You can obtain further information about Data Protection and privacy laws by visiting the Information Commissioner’s website at: https://ico.org.uk/for-thepublic.
+You can obtain further information about Data Protection and privacy laws by visiting the Information Commissioner’s website at: https://ico.org.uk/your-data-matters/.

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the data we process.
 Persons processing data on behalf of Jewish Child’s Day do so in accordance with this policy and on the basis that Jewish Child’s Day is satisfied that they can and will adhere to our high standards for data protection and security.

-Web browsing and Cookies
+G. Web browsing and Cookies

-Links to other websites
+H. Links to other websites